Call us for a confidential case review at (202) 769-1681

 Why Hire Us for Your Discrimination, Retaliation or Sexual Harassment Case in Maryland, Washington DC or Virginia?

 Hiring a proven and effective advocate is critical to obtaining the maximum recovery in a discrimination case.
-Eric Bachman, Chair of the Firm’s Discrimination Practice, has substantial experience litigating precedent-setting individual and class action discrimination cases.
+Leading discrimination lawyer Eric Bachman, Chair of the Firm’s Discrimination Practice, has substantial experience litigating precedent-setting individual and class action discrimination cases.

 Eric's wins include a $100 million settlement in a disparate impact Title VII class action and a $16 million class action settlement against a major grocery chain.
 And his experience as a public defender enables him to feel at home in any courtroom and communicate effectively with the jury.